 Major Gifts Task Force

-Established by the SIR Foundation Board in 2015, the Task Force will help conceptualize and implement programs to support increased sources of sustained funding through major giving.
-The Major Gifts Task Force aids in identification and solicitation of prospective donors with capacity to make major gift contributions of $10,000 or more to SIR Foundation through one-time gifts, planned gifts, or a combination.
+Established by the SIR Foundation Board of Directors in 2015, this task force will help conceptualize and implement programs to support increased sources of sustained funding through major giving.
+They will aid in identification and solicitation of prospective donors with the capacity to make major gift contributions of $10,000 or more to SIR Foundation through one-time gifts, planned gifts, or a combination.